-GOP expecting Trump to tap La. native Amy Coney Barrett for Supreme Court
+Trump expected to announce La. native Amy Coney Barrett for Supreme Court

 “I must tell you the intolerance expressed during her last confirmation about her Catholic faith I really think was a disservice to the process and a disappointment to millions of Americans,” he told ABC News.

+Though the court can break down along ideological lines in high-profile cases, Chief Justice John Roberts and his colleagues resist the idea they are politicians in robes and emphasize that they agree more than they disagree.
+Still, Barrett’s appointment would make the court more conservative.
+It would be transformed from a court divided 5-4 between conservatives and liberals to one in which six members are conservatives appointed by Republican presidents.
+Barrett has been hailed as a justice in the mold of Antonin Scalia, for whom she clerked.

-Trump played up the power to make judicial nominations with conservative voters in 2016, when Republicans senators kept open the seat vacated by the death of Justice Antonin Scalia rather than let President Barack Obama fill the opening.
-Trump’s decision to release lists of accomplished conservative jurists for potential elevation to the high court was rewarded by increased enthusiasm among white evangelical voters, many of whom had been resistant to supporting the candidacy of the one-time New York Democrat.
+Trump played up the power to make judicial nominations with conservative voters in 2016, when Republican senators kept open the seat vacated by the death of Scalia rather than let President Barack Obama fill the opening.
+Trump’s decision to release lists of accomplished conservative jurists for potential elevation was rewarded by increased enthusiasm among white evangelical voters, many of whom had been resistant to supporting the candidacy of the one-time New York Democrat.

-Even before Ginsburg’s death, Trump had done the same in 2020, releasing an additional 20 names he would consider for the court, and encouraging Biden to do the same.
+Trump’s campaign is preparing to use the latest confirmation fight for maximum political effect.

+“This is big jet fuel on our base.” said Bill Schuette, a former Michigan attorney general and now a Trump campaign surrogate.
+“This is going to fire up our base in order to support the responsibility of the Senate and the president to make the nomination, the Senate to confirm.”

 More News